Blog Fitness Workouts Back Workouts Planks For Back Pain: Another Reason Why This Go-To Bodyweight Exercise Will Never Go Out Of Fashion

 planks for back pain

-The short answer to that question is yes.
-Planks are good for dealing with lower back pain and back pain in general.
-Planks belong to a category of exercises that are referred to as core stabilization exercises and study shows that these particular types of workout help alleviate back pain to a strong degree (2).
-A study aimed to determine if the combined efforts of manual physical therapy and core stability exercises therapy would help in the management of lower back pains.
+A more accurate answer is: they can be helpful for some people, especially when done with good form and within your comfort level.
+Planks can be helpful for some people who experience lower back discomfort and general back discomfort.
+Planks belong to a category of exercises that are referred to as core stabilization exercises and some research suggests that these particular types of workouts may help reduce back discomfort for some people (2).
+A study aimed to determine if the combined efforts of professional guidance and core stability exercises would help support people experiencing lower back discomfort.

 See also

-The core stabilization exercises were used in the study to help with strengthening of the spinal muscles.
-If the spinal muscles are strong, it would mean that they have the ability to hold the spine correctly, preventing and reducing back pains.
-The core stabilization workouts that were used in the study were divided into two categories; static activity exercises and dynamic floor core stability exercises (2).
+The core stabilization exercises were used in the study to help with strengthening the spinal muscles.
+If the spinal muscles are strong, it may help support posture and movement control, which may help reduce back discomfort for some people.
+The core stabilization workouts that were used in the study were divided into two categories: static activity exercises and dynamic floor core stability exercises (2).
 The static workouts used were planks, side planks, bridges and supermans.
 The dynamic floor exercises used were side lying abductions, oblique crunches, straight leg raises and lying wind screens.

 How The Study Was Conducted

-The study had 40 participants who were experiencing back pains.
+The study had 40 participants who were experiencing back discomfort.
 The individuals were divided into two groups.
 The participants in group A were to practice a combination of specific lumbar mobilization techniques and core stabilization exercises.
-The participants in group B were to do the specific lumbar mobilizations techniques only.
-The reason the study used specific lumbar mobilization techniques is from the fact that, that is the physiotherapy approach that is usually used to deal with back pains.
+The participants in group B were to do the specific lumbar mobilization techniques only.
+The reason the study used specific lumbar mobilization techniques is that this is an approach commonly used by rehab professionals for people experiencing back discomfort.

-The study was to take a period of 6 weeks and the participants were to undergo 45 minute sessions every 4 days in a week.
-The Oswestry Disability Index (ODI) and the Visual Analog Scale (VAS) for mechanical low back pain were the assessment tools used for all the participants before and after 6 weeks of the study (2).
+The study was to take a period of 6 weeks and the participants were to undergo 45-minute sessions four days a week.
+The Oswestry Disability Index (ODI) and the Visual Analog Scale (VAS) were the assessment tools used for all the participants before and after 6 weeks of the study (2).

 See also